 The various academic disciplines (humanities, social sciences, sciences) use slightly different formats for footnotes, endnotes, and bibliographies.
-Your professor for a particular class will tell you which format he or she wants you to use in that class.
+The latest edition of APA guidelines is generally accepted across the disciplines at AUW.
+If there is any exception, your professor for a particular class will tell you which format he or she wants you to use in that class.